There are five main elements that work in the favour of Internet scammers.

 There is an old saying - 'A fool and his money are soon parted'.
 Another famous saying, wrongly attributed to American showman PT Barnum is - 'There's a sucker born every minute.'
 Sadly, both those sayings are very true.
 There seems to be an endless number of stupid and gullible people who hand over large sums of money to fraudsters without even checking up to see if they are being taken for a ride.
 And there will be plenty of scammers out there to take advantage of their stupidity.

 Despite the best efforts of law enforcement authorities and mountains of information on the Internet, such as on this website, exposing how Internet scammers operate and revealing the bones of their scams, stupid and greedy people will still respond to emails from fraudsters purporting to be government officials, bank officers, financiers, dying widows, orphans in refugee camps and lovelorn young females.
-All these scams have one thing in common - the scammers offer to send vast amounts of money to people, if only they first pay some sort of fee, purportedly for clearing the funds or paying for a certificate, or they prey on the loneliness of people who are just looking for love.
+All these scams have one thing in common - the scammers offer to send vast amounts of money to people, if only they first pay some sort of fee, purportedly for clearing the funds or paying for a certificate, or they prey on the loneliness of people who are just looking for love and then rip those people off, once they are hooked in romance.

 The prime motivator for suckers is the lure of obtaining millions of dollars from people who just want to transfer this money to them, after the suckers fork out some money first.
 Of course there are no millions of dollars and scammers will try to bleed as much money from the fools who respond to them until they either wake up to the fact that they have been ripped off, or they simply run out of money to keep sending to the scammers.